zaidbqubain/multivariate-linear-regression/README.md

 ## Introduction

-The goal in this project was to create a multiple linear regression model to estimate the number of COVID-19 deaths in the summer by state.
+The goal of this project was to create a multiple linear regression model to estimate the number of COVID-19 deaths in the summer by state.
 To generate this model I gathered the Data.csv dataset which contains a row for each of the 46 states I could find data on, and columns for statistics on each state such as the number of hospital beds, the median salary, total deaths in the spring, etc. Links to the resources I used to compile this dataset can be found in the Resources section at the bottom of report.pdf file.

 ## Covariates